Despite tipping policy changes, DoorDash says back pay is not ‘at issue here’ – TechCrunch

 “This commitment is incredibly important to us, which is why we’ll be working with that same independent third party to ensure that Dasher earnings under this new model increase,” the spokesperson said.

 As DoorDash previously announced, the new payment policies will go into effect this month following feedback from its tests.
 Since the announcement, however, DoorDash has put $30 million toward a campaign committee to establish a 2020 ballot initiative that would enable companies to provide workers benefits, establish wage commitments and guarantees, offer flexibility and establish that drivers are not employees.
 Lyft and Uber have also each put $30 million into the initiative.
-Meanwhile, gig worker protections bill AB5 passed.
+Meanwhile, gig worker protections bill AB-5 passed.

-AB5 would help to ensure gig economy workers are entitled to minimum wage, workers’ compensation and other benefits by requiring employers to apply the ABC test.
+AB-5 would help to ensure gig economy workers are entitled to minimum wage, workers’ compensation and other benefits by requiring employers to apply the ABC test.
 The bill, first introduced in December 2018, aims to codify the ruling established in Dynamex Operations West, Inc. v Superior Court of Los Angeles.
 In that case, the court applied the ABC test and decided Dynamex wrongfully classified its workers as independent contractors.

 According to the ABC test, in order for a hiring entity to legally classify a worker as an independent contractor, it must prove the worker is free from the control and direction of the hiring entity, performs work outside the scope of the entity’s business and is regularly engaged in an “independently established trade, occupation, or business of the same nature as the work performed.”

 The bill has yet to be signed into law, but Governor Gavin Newsom is expected to do so.
 Moving forward, we can surely expect DoorDash to continue advocating for its independent worker model.
-We can also expect organizers from Working Washington to keep advocating for better wages and protections.
+We also can expect organizers from Working Washington to keep advocating for better wages and protections.